bassammannaa/Qweb-Tutorial/wizardreport/README.md

 This file should be under folder report
-This model should be transit model <b>models.AbstractModel></b> This model name should be like (report.report name) should contains funcation name (_get_report_values) that will return all report recordsets
+This model should be transit model <b>models.AbstractModel></b> This model name should be like (report.report name) should contains function name (_get_report_values) that will return all report recordsets